Posts tagged with JavaScript

 Read post

-With the release of ES2015, we now have three ways of defining variables in JavaScript. var, let and const.
+With the release of ES2015, we now have three ways of defining variables in JavaScript. `var`, `let` and `const`.
 Let me explain the difference.
-Pun fully intended.
-There are some important differences between them and in this article, we'll discuss the differences…

 Read post